 You can’t set and forget your digital marketing.

-Whether this be your website, your social media or your offline marketing methods.
+Whether this is your website, your social media, or your offline marketing methods.

 Keep all of your content fresh, update it as much as humanly possible.
 If you’re finding it hard, look into tools that can automate certain parts of your marketing for you.

 Offer social media tools that you can set up in advance to post your content.